Boat backing down boat ramp

 • Free of seaweed and slime, so a person can stand on it without slipping.

-• Pontoons for mooring alongside for ease loading and unloading passengers and gear.
+• Pontoons for mooring alongside for ease of loading and unloading passengers and gear.

 • Sufficient water for launching and retrieval at all tide states.